-Consultant to the Bancoult legal team on the international legal issues relating to the appeals in R (Bancoult) v.
+He was a consultant to the Bancoult legal team on the international legal issues relating to the appeals in R (Bancoult) v.
 Secretary of State for Foreign and Commonwealth Affairs (2007 Court of Appeal and 2008 House of Lords) and the 2012 ECHR Case (Chagos Islanders v UK).

-He was an Elected Member of the International Law Association’s Committee on Indigenous Rights (2009-2012).
+He was an elected Member of the International Law Association’s Committee on Indigenous Rights (2009-2012).

 In his capacity as a CEILA Co-Director, Dr Allen has organised a number of workshops and seminars including:

 - In 2017/18, a seminar dedicated to a discussion of the CJEU’s decision in the Western Sahara Campaign Case; a workshop on Jurisdiction in International Law which acted as a work in progress workshop in connection with the forthcoming Oxford Handbook on Jurisdiction in International Law.